waspJelly/heapnips-zsh/README.md

 # Zsh promt theme

-> This is an update version of my previous edited zsh theme.
+> This is an update version of the Heapbytes.zsh-them theme
 <br />

 ## Features